Last reviewed June 6, 202612 min read

 Gartner anticipated that by 2025, 50% of new cloud deployments would leverage cohesive cloud data ecosystems rather than manually integrated point solutions.
 As of February 2026, this trend is clearly visible, with the semantic layer being central to this shift.

 Key takeaway: A semantic layer creates a governed API for your metrics, defining business calculations once and exposing them consistently to every consumer.
+To understand how context layers build on this foundation, read what is a context layer and why AI data agents need one.

 How Do You Evaluate a Semantic Layer Platform?